Revealed: EU migration plans for Morocco, Libya and others

 "Bosnia and Herzegovina is called upon to adopt sectoral countrywide strategies whose implementation may receive EU financial support," it notes.

-On Libya, it says it wants to build a right-based migration and asylum system.
+On Libya, it says it wants to build a rights-based migration and asylum system.

 The country has already been given some €455m in EU funds.
 Over half has gone to the protection of migrants and third to "community stabilisation" and border management, it says.